wp-plugins/contact-form-7-newsletter/readme.txt

 Easily integrate Constant Contact with the Contact Form 7 plugin.

 == Description ==

+## Add Submissions to Your Newsletter with Constant Contact

 Automatically add contact form submissions to Constant Contact lists that you choose!
 The plugin settings are configured on a per-form basis on the Contact Form 7 form configuration pages.